AleziaKurdis/localAiNPC/README.md

 - A **personality profile stored in `userData`**
 - Optional contextual memory tied to the world or storyline

 The NPC does not itself “think” or generate responses.
-Instead, it acts as a **bridge between the environment and the user’s local AI model**.
+Instead, it acts as a **bridge between the environment and the user’s AI model (Local or Cloud)**.

-If no local AI service is detected, the NPC remains inactive or invisible.
+If no AI service is detected, the NPC remains inactive or invisible.

 ---